-Next we wandered into Kidspace and I’ll admit I kinda breathed a sigh of relief.
+Next we wandered into the Wonder Gallery and I’ll admit I kinda breathed a sigh of relief.
 Keeping track of three girls in a spring break crowd at a public venue was getting stressful.
-I told the girls to stay within the Kidspace and have fun.
+I told the girls to stay within the Wonder Gallery and have fun.
 While they ran off in three separate directions, I parked our stroller off to the side with the others and got Pearl out of the Ergo (my back was getting sore).

 Jade was a little overwhelmed by all the kids and noise there.
 While Sunshine and Lily jumped right in and found spaces to play, Jade hung back.
-I found a few toys for her to play with, like the Jacob’s Ladder, which brought a big smile to her face.
+I found a few toys for her to play with which brought a big smile to her face.
 Then, when Pearl needed to eat, I left all three girls playing in the water table and escaped into the nursing mother’s room.

 Silence.
 Ah, blessed silence!
 I changed Pearl quickly on the changing table there and then sank into one of the big comfy armchairs and glanced out the big one-way window at the girls having fun.
 Pearl ate happily and fell asleep.
 When I came back out again, the girls were still parking their boats in the water table and building canals (I love the way water can entertain them for hours!).